nickbartram/nosql-challenge/README.md

 ## Introduction

 This challenge looks at food safety for the UK Food Standards Agency.
 It looks at food establishments across the United Kingdom and gives them a hygiene rating.
 The challenge requires us to look at food ratings for the fictional magazine 'Eat Safe, Love'.
-The establishment 'Penang Flavours' is added the the collection, and is compared to other establishments in the collection.
+The establishment 'Penang Flavours' is added to the collection, and is compared to other establishments in the collection.

 ## Data